deepinv/deepinv/paper/paper.md

 where $f:\mathcal{Y} \times \mathcal{Y} \mapsto \mathbb{R}_+$ is the data fidelity term which can incorporate knowledge about the noise parameters $\sigma$, and $g:\mathcal{X}\mapsto\mathbb{R}_+$ is a regularization term that promotes plausible reconstructions.
 The `optim` module includes classical fidelity terms (e.g., $\ell_1$, $\ell_2$, Poisson log-likelihood) and offers a wide range of regularization priors:

-**Hand-crafted priors**: The library implements several traditional regularizers, such as sparsity [@candes2008introduction], total variation [@rudin1992nonlinear], wavelets [@stephane1999wavelet], patch-based likelihoods [@zoran2011learning], and mixed-norm regularizations.
+**Hand-Crafted Priors**: The library implements several traditional regularizers, such as sparsity [@candes2008introduction], total variation [@rudin1992nonlinear], wavelets [@stephane1999wavelet], patch-based likelihoods [@zoran2011learning], and mixed-norm regularizations.

-**Denoising Plug-and-Play priors**: Plug-and-Play (PnP) methods replace the proximal operator [@venkatakrishnan2013plug] or the gradient [@romano2017little] of the regularization term $g$ with a pretrained denoiser, often based on deep learning.
-The library provides access to widely used pretrained denoisers, including DnCNN [@zhang2017beyond], DRUNet [@zhang2021plug], and recent diffusion-based denoisers such as DDPM [@ho2020denoising] and NCSN [@song2020score].
+**Denoising Plug-and-Play Priors**: Plug-and-Play (PnP) methods replace the proximal operator [@venkatakrishnan2013plug] or the gradient [@romano2017little] of the regularization term $g$ with a pretrained denoiser, often based on deep learning.
+The library provides access to widely used pretrained denoisers $\operatorname{D}_{\sigma}$, many of them trained on multiple noise levels $\sigma$, including DnCNN [@zhang2017beyond], DRUNet [@zhang2021plug], and recent diffusion-based denoisers such as DDPM [@ho2020denoising] and NCSN [@song2020score].

-The `optim` module also includes solvers for problem~\eqref{eq:var} using:
+The `optim` module also includes solvers for the minimization problem in \eqref{eq:var} using:

-**Optimization algorithms**: The library contains several classical algorithms [@dossal2024optimizationorderalgorithms] for minimizing the sum of two functions, including Proximal Gradient Descent, FISTA, ADMM, Douglas-Rachford Splitting, and Primal-Dual methods.
+**Optimization Algorithms**: The library contains several classical algorithms [@dossal2024optimizationorderalgorithms] for minimizing the sum of two functions, including proximal gradient descent, FISTA, ADMM, Douglas-Rachford Splitting, and primal-dual methods.

-**Unfolded networks and Deep Equilibrium models**: Unfolded networks [@gregor2010learning] are obtained by unrolling a fixed number of iterations of an optimization algorithm and training the parameters end-to-end, including both optimization hyperparameters and deep regularization priors.
-Standart unfolded methods train via brackpropagation the optimization algorithm, while Deep Equilibrium methods [@bai2019deep] implicitly differentiate the fixed point of the algorithm.
+**Unfolded networks and Deep Equilibrium Models**: Unfolded networks [@gregor2010learning] are obtained by unrolling a fixed number of iterations of an optimization algorithm and training the parameters end-to-end, including both optimization hyperparameters and deep regularization priors.
+Standard unfolded methods train via brackpropagation the optimization algorithm, while deep equilibrium methods [@bai2019deep] implicitly differentiate the fixed point of the algorithm.

-### Sampling-based methods
+### Sampling-Based Methods
 Reconstruction methods can also be defined via ordinary or stochastic differential equations, generally as a Markov chain defined by
 \begin{equation}
 x_{t+1} \sim p(x_{t+1}|x_t, y, \operatorname{R}_{\theta}, A_{\xi}, \sigma)
 \end{equation}
 for $t=1,\dots,T$, such that $x_{T}$ is approximately sampled from the posterior distribution $p(x|y)$.
-Sampling methods are included in the `sampling` module, and can be used to sample multiple plausible reconstructions, and compute uncertainty estimates by exploiting multiple samples.
+Sampling methods are included in the `sampling` module and can be used to sample multiple plausible reconstructions.
+These methods can compute uncertainty estimates by computing statistics across multiple samples.

-**Diffusion**: In a similar fashion to PnP methods, diffusion [@chung2022diffusion] [@kawar2022denoising] [@zhu2023denoising] incorporate prior information via a pretrained denoiser, however, they are linked to a stochastic differential equation (SDE) or an ordinary differential equation (ODE), instead of the optimization of \eqref{eq:var}.
+**Diffusion Models**: In a similar fashion to PnP methods, diffusion models [@chung2022diffusion] [@kawar2022denoising] [@zhu2023denoising] incorporate prior information via a pretrained denoiser, however, they are linked to a stochastic differential equation (SDE) or an ordinary differential equation (ODE), instead of the optimization of \eqref{eq:var}.

 **Markov Chain Monte Carlo**: The library provides popular high-dimensional Markov Chain Monte Carlo (MCMC) methods such as Unadjusted Langevin Algorithm and some of its variants [@laumont2022bayesian] [@pereyra2023split], which define a Markov chain with stationary distribution close to the posterior distribution $p(x|y)$.

-### Non-iterative methods
+### Non-Iterative Methods
 Non-iterative methods are part of the `models` module, and include artifact removal, unconditional and conditional generative networks, and foundation models.
+These models can be trained using a loss function (see *"Training"*).

 **Artifact Removal**: The simplest way of incorporating the forward operator into a network architecture is to backproject the measurements to the image domain and apply a denoiser (image-to-image) architecture $\operatorname{D}_{\sigma}$ such as a UNet [@jin2017deep].
 These architectures can be thus written as